Sanardi/dockerized-nginx-flask-postgres/README.md

 # Dockerized Flask App

-With one bash script you can initialize a 3 container setup as specified in `docker-compose.yml`.
-From there you can configure the application to be a API, Full-Stack Framework, or really anything you want it to be.
+With one bash script, you can initialize a 3 container setup as specified in `docker-compose.yml`.
+From there you can configure the application to be an API, Full-Stack Framework, or really anything you want it to be.

 _Note: Hot reload on has not been configured for this application yet._